 NASA / SKYWORKS DIGITAL / SCIENCE PHOTO LIBRARY NASA / SKYWORKS DIGITAL / SCIENCE PHOTO LIBRARY

-Supernova remnant from a star collapse.
-Artwork (image 6 of 7) showing the supernova remnant following the collapse of a Wolf-Rayet star (a stage in the evolution of a very massive star).
+Collapse of a massive star.
+Artwork (image 1 of 7) showing the collapse of a Wolf-Rayet star (a stage in the evolution of a very massive star).
 The core of the Wolf-Rayet star has collapsed, forming a black hole surrounded by a disk of accreting matter.
-Within a few seconds, jets of matter are ejected at near the speed of light, shattering the star in a supernova event and generating a radiation burst.
-Over the course of many years, a supernova remnant of ejected material emerges (red).
-A shock wave (blue) is created by the expanding gases.
+Within a few seconds, jets of matter are ejected, seen here (white region) about to break through the outer shell (blue) of the star.
+The jets, in conjunction with vigorous winds of radioactive nickel-56 blowing off the disk inside, shatters the star within seconds, creating a supernova event and generating a gamma-ray burst.
 Observations of a very energetic supernova, associated with a long gamma-ray burst (GRB 030329) in the constellation Leo on 29 March 2003, provide evidence for this collapsar model of the origin of some gamma-ray bursts.

 Model release not required.
 Property release not required.